-- 1. Private residences owned by the member or a relative of the member. - 2.
-Unlicensed room and board homes chosen by the member and paid for by the member with his or her own money, sometimes using their Social Security payments.
-These homes are not limited to a category of residents, and both disabled and non-disabled individuals are free to reside in these homes. - 3.
-Private residences chosen by the member where the member pays for part or all of the lease costs with the assistance of federal, State, or local funding.
+- 1. Private residences owned, leased or rented by the member, a relative of the member, a conservator, or any other individual legally authorized to represent the member. - 2.
+Private residences may take a variety of forms provided they still afford members with access to the community as required by the new HCBS definitions.
+A private residence may be a single family home, apartment, rental unit or any other space in the greater community. - 3.
+Private residences where the member pays for part or all of the lease costs with the assistance of federal, State, or local funding.
 Examples include: - Affordable Housing Apartment Complexes funded by a combination of Low Income Tax Housing Credits, California State Housing and Bond initiatives, Housing and Urban Development, City and County local and federal funds, and bank financing, where residential eligibility is income based. - Housing and Urban Development (HUD) Section 8 Housing Choice Vouchers, which can be used to pay for housing anywhere that accepts vouchers.
 This includes the Medi-Cal partnership with the Housing Authority of the City of Los Angeles (HACLA), for section 8 vouchers for Medi-Cal seniors residing in skilled nursing facilities (SNFs) who would like to return to the community.
 All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401. - HUD Non-Elderly Disabled Vouchers, which can be used by disabled individuals to live in any residence of their choice that accepts these vouchers.
 These vouchers do not require that the residences are limited to disabled residents.
 All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401. - HUD Shelter Plus Care and Continuum of Care Vouchers, issued to people experiencing homelessness.
 This program provides case management supportive services to the homeless but do not require the residence be restricted to the homeless.
-All units must meet the applicable Housing
+All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401.
+All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401.

-- Quality Standards (HQS) set forth in 24 C.F.R. § 982.401.
-All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401. - HUD Section 811 Project Rental Assistance Demonstration Program.
+- HUD Section 811 Project Rental Assistance Demonstration Program.
 For this program, no more than 25% of the units can be set-aside for 811 tenants, which results in a mix of tenant types.
 All units must meet the applicable Housing Quality Standards (HQS) set forth in 24 C.F.R. § 982.401. - Veterans Affairs Supportive Housing vouchers issued to homeless veterans and disabled veterans to help them pay for housing. - Veteran Housing and Homeless Prevention Program, which acquires, constructs, rehabilitates and preserves affordable multifamily housing for veterans and their families. - HUD Section 202 Senior Housing rent subsidies for very low-income households with at least one person who is at least 62 years old. - LA Department of Health, Housing for Health, rental subsidies and supportive services for persons who are homeless, for use in a variety of communitybased housing options such as non-profit owned supportive housing with units dedicated to serving homeless individuals and/or families, long term leases of privately owned buildings, and scattered site housing units rented from private landlords.